Keirua/The-Solar-System/notes-and-references.md

 Experiment about the phases of the moon.

+- retrograde orbit of Mars

+Geological structure of planets (inner core, mantel, etc.), same for stars

 # Number of words

     $ find manuscript -type f -name "*.html" | xargs wc -w